Learning Optimal Topology for Ad-hoc Robot Networks: Abstract

 \section{Abstract}

-In this paper, we synthesize a machine-learning stacked ensemble model a vector of which predicts the optimal topology of a robot network.
+In this paper, we synthesize a data-driven method to predict the optimal topology of an ad-hoc robot network.
 This problem is technically a multi-task classification problem.
 However, we divide it into a class of multi-class classification problems that can be more efficiently solved.
-For this purpose, we first compose an algorithm to create ground-truth topologies associated with various configurations of a robot network.
-This algorithm incorporates a complex collection of nonlinear optimality criteria that our learning model successfully manages to learn.
-Then, we propose a stacked ensemble model whose output is the topology prediction for the particular robot associated with it.
+For this purpose, we first compose an algorithm to create ground-truth optimal topologies associated with various configurations of a robot network.
+This algorithm incorporates a complex collection of optimality criteria that our learning model successfully manages to learn.
+This model is an stacked ensemble whose output is the topology prediction for a particular robot.
 Each stacked ensemble instance constitutes three low-level estimators whose outputs will be aggregated by a high-level boosting blender.
-The results of the simulations, applying our model to a network of 10 robots, represents over \%80 accuracy in the prediction of optimal topologies corresponding to various configurations of this complex optimal topology learning problem.
+Applying our model to a network of 10 robots displays over 80\% accuracy in the prediction of optimal topologies corresponding to various configurations of the cited network.